 What Isn't Allowed?

-We ask that children do not wear jewellery to school, or wear nail varnish.
+We ask that children do not wear jewellery of any kind expect for small studs (if ears are pierced), or wear nail varnish, makeup or tattoos.